architdate/PKHeX-Plugins/README.md

 This project is owned by [@architdate](https://github.com/architdate) (Discord: thecommondude#8240) and [@kwsch](https://github.com/kwsch) (Discord: Kurt#6024)

 ## Building
 This project requires an IDE that supports compiling .NET based code (Ideally .NET 4.6+).
-Recommended IDE is Visual Studio 2017 (Community)
+Recommended IDE is Visual Studio 2019

 - First Clone this repository using: `$ git clone https://github.com/architdate/PKHeX-Plugins.git`
 - Right click on the solution and click `Rebuild All`